Make, learn and talk about needle lace.

 I have been thinking and doing a lot of Pag lace recently.
 Before I wrote this, I looked up at comments on Pag lace.
 No, it is not easy to learn Pag lace.
 While I understand and respect that this is intellectual property of the people of Pag, I just want to learn how to make this beautiful lace.
 I do not want to profit in any way or take anything away from the wonderful people in Pag.
 Every since the first time I watched the video put out by Unesco and saw the women making this lace, I…Continue

 It's been a long time since I worked on any lace.
 Actually, almost since I posted my last blog post.
 I have found that life just seems to get busy on me, and I get distracted with other art projects, commissions, and work.
-I was feeling…Continue
+I was feeling particularly rotten the other day and just wanted to work on something for me, so I picked up this…Continue

 Happy New Year, Everybody.
 May your threads never break.